OldhamMade/ll/README.md

 According to the [`k`][1] source, there are future plans to colorise file permissions.
 If this happens, I plan to bring those changes over.
 If any other enhancements are added, I hope to port those also.

-I'd like to get some additional information into the summary line of the listing; I'm currently reviewing what would be most useful.
+I'd like to display some additional information in the summary line of the listing; I'm currently reviewing what would be most useful.